danielkhuu/ar-object-viewer/README.md

-# Augmented Reality Web Application
+# Augmented Reality Object Viewer

 This project is an augmented reality (AR) web application developed using A-Frame and AR.js.
 The application enables users to view and interact with 3D models via a marker-based AR experience directly on their mobile phones.
 The project is designed to be compatible with most modern web browsers that support WebAR.